/skills/fuz-stack/references/css-patterns

 When Custom CSS IS Justified

-Even justified custom CSS should use design tokens (var(--space_md), var(--border_color)) rather than hardcoded values.
+Even justified custom CSS uses design tokens (var(--space_md)), not hardcoded values.

 Two naming systems coexist: